jadecobra/python_tdd_exercises/source/functions/functions_w_input.rst

   because

   - I called ``keyword_arguments`` which belongs to ``test_keyword_arguments`` with a name (``first_input``) and a value for the name (``'first'``).
-  - The :ref:`function definition (signature)<how to make a function with input>` of ``keyword_arguments`` does not allow any inputs when it is called since the parentheses are empty.
+  - The :ref:`function definition (signature)<how to make a function that takes input>` of ``keyword_arguments`` does not allow any inputs when it is called since the parentheses are empty.
-  - I am violating the :ref:`function signature<how to make a function with input>` when I call it in a way that it was not designed to be called, which raises :ref:`TypeError<what causes TypeError?>`.
+  - I am violating the :ref:`function signature<how to make a function that takes input>` when I call it in a way that it was not designed to be called, which raises :ref:`TypeError<what causes TypeError?>`.

 * I make the :ref:`function<what is a function?>` take input by adding a name in parentheses